List of The Sopranos characters: Dick Barone

 Dick Barone is played by Joe Lisi.
 Dick owned and operated Barone Sanitation, a container and trash removal service, and front business for the Soprano crew.
 The company handled their legitimate garbage hauling routes across New Jersey, including an illegal medical waste dumping site in Dayton, New Jersey, an asbestos removal project in Corning, New York, a weigh station in Dayton, New Jersey and a landfill in Pennsauken Township, New Jersey.
 Dick is involved in price-fixing and bid rigging of waste hauling contracts in New Jersey and New York.

 In a discussion with Richie Aprile and Tony, Tony says that all the garbage collection routes north of Paterson, New Jersey belong to Barone Sanitation while Larry Boy Barese and the D'Allessio brothers divide up the rest.
 Dick's son Jason works as a ski instructor at Deer Valley in Summit County, Utah and knew little about the waste management business.
 In 1999, the lucrative new office parkway, the Triborough Towers in Essex County, New Jersey along the Eisenhower Parkway in Roseland, New Jersey and Livingston, New Jersey route was subject to a bidding war between Barone and Czechoslovak-based waste management company, Kolar Brothers Sanitation.
 Dick Barone was part of the crews' discussions about the problem and was at Satriale's when Christopher Moltisanti took it upon himself to deal with the issue and murder Emil Kolar.
-He also gets a route that was previously managed by Richie April in Fairfield Township, Essex County, New Jersey when it comes up for bidding.
+He also gets a route that was previously managed by Richie Aprile in Fairfield Township, Essex County, New Jersey when it comes up for bidding.

 Chris' action led to the Kolar Bros. withdrawing their bid which Dick was happy to report to Tony.
 He worried about Richie Aprile due to Aprile's and Junior Soprano's front business, Zanone Bros, carting cocaine on his garbage association routes because he could lose his "901", saying that he can handle the Department of Sanitation due to having a contact inside the Environmental Protection Agency, but not the Drug Enforcement Administration.
 Dick died in 2006 from Lou Gehrig's disease.
 His funeral was attended by many members of the DiMeo crime family.
 Dick was survived by his wife, Helen Barone, and son, Jason.

 Following his death, Barone Sanitation was bought out by Lupertazzi crime family firm, Cinelli Sanitation.
 Tony asked John Sacramoni for 25% of the sale price and a year's salary until retirement plus a skim from the company which is $2,000 a week when the company went up for sale.
 He agreed to lower the sale settlement by staying on the payroll and lowering the skim profits.